Locally Employed Doctors (LEDs) – pay and work in England 2024/2025

 You are not contractually obliged to work beyond the commitments set out in your work schedule or job plan.

 If you wish to complete extra hours/PAs, you should be appropriately compensated for doing so.
-More information – including rate cards used by junior and SAS doctors for extra-contractual work - can be located in the resources section.
+More information – including rate cards used by resident and SAS doctors for extra-contractual work - can be located in the resources section.

 If you’re already a BMA member